mgenev/how-to-sane/README.md

 Support:
 ==========================
-If you have questions about this project, open a ticket even better, come to the chat for the SANE stack https://gitter.im/artificialio/sane
+If you have questions about this project, come to the chat for the SANE stack https://gitter.im/artificialio/sane

 ### License
 The MIT License (MIT)